“What makes life worth living? To be born with the gift of laughter and sense that the world is mad.” —S. Scaramouche

 The trip back from Kasese was much more exciting than the one on the way there not only because it was during the day so I got to see the beautiful mountains and forests, but also because it fell on the day of the solar eclipse.
 We had intended on setting off early but we were delayed yet again because we were invited to a second breakfast at the bride’s home by her parents.
 And as I was gently reminded, when a “big person” asks you to do something you don’t question or argue.
 The late start therefore meant that the eclipse would find us on the road.

 Not wanting to miss it we decided that we would park somewhere when the time came to watch it.
-Being high, intoxicated or tired from the night before or even all three, we forgot that that we needed equipment to view it with.
-Two hours into the journey whilst browsing to find out the exact time it was supposed to happen, we remembered and the rush was then on to find a shop that sold camera films.
+Being high, intoxicated or tired from the night before or maybe all three, we forgot that that we needed equipment to view it with.
+Two hours into the journey we remembered and the rush was then on to find a shop that sold camera film rolls.
 It was a Sunday and most of the shops were closed so we drove around Fort Portal for at least an hour before we found one that sold films.
 Had we known that we could use black carrier bags we would have saved ourselves a lot of hassle as we had plenty of those.
-With the film, food and drinks we were ready so we set off again.
+Equipped with the film rolls, food and drinks we were ready so we set off again.

 After another forty minutes we got to the next town.
 This time the moon was a third of the way across the face of the sun.
 As we got out of the car to take a good look we caused a bit of a stir with people staring at us probably thinking we were stark raving mad.
 We of course ignored the stares, and took out our cameras and proceeded to take pictures of them, ourselves and the eclipse.
 After ten minutes we set off again.
 We continued in this manner three more times stopping at different towns and drawing a lot of attention to ourselves.